open-estuary/estuary/doc/UEFI_Manual.4D02.md

   All files mentioned above should be ready firstly, then put them in the root directory of FTP.

-* Connect the board's UART port
+* Connect the board's UART port to a host machine

   Please refer to [Deploy_Manual.4D02.md](https://github.com/estuary/blob/mark/doc/Deploy_Manual.4D02.md#2.4) "Prerequisite" chapter.